Royal Enfield Continental GT 650 draws its power from the recently unveiled 650cc, twin-cylinder motor; India debut happened at Rider Mania

-The existing RE Continental GT gets power from a 535cc engine and kicks out 29.10 bhp of peak power.
-The power and torque figures of the GT 650 top it all by a huge margin, as it is squarely aimed at the Harley Davidson Street 750 that belts out 47 bhp.
-The production for this motorcycle will begin soon at Royal Enfield’s new Vallam Vadagal plant near Orgadam in Tamil Nadu.
+The discontinued RE Continental GT received power from a 535cc engine and kicked out 29.10 bhp of peak power.
+The power and torque figures of the GT 650 though top it all by a huge margin, as it is squarely aimed at the Harley Davidson Street 750 that belts out 47 bhp.
+The production for this motorcycle will begin soon at Royal Enfield’s new Vallam Vadagal plant near Oragadam in Tamil Nadu.

 The production will be ramped up in phased manner and the retro motorcycle will reach all 750 showrooms of RE across India by the end of next year.
 Here we take a look at the known facts of the Royal Enfield Continental GT 650 motorcycle:

 Royal Enfield Continental GT 650 made its India debut at the Rider Mania event.
 Aiming to offer old school motorcycling with modern heart, it will be introduced in Europe around April when the riding season kicks in.

 Reports say bookings are accepted for 100 GBP (Rs.
 8.600) in the UK with estimated price of 6,000 GBP (Rs.
 5.14 lakh).
 The Continental GT 650 falls under the A2 category in terms of power and capacity as well as safety standards.
 It will cater the needs of young A2 license holders who are in vast numbers in the continent.

 Royal Enfield Continental GT 650 India Price

 |RE Continental GT 650 Price||Around Rs.
 4 Lakh|